What is the Pulse?

-In the east and west ends (blue and red on the map), the bus will travel in general traffic lanes with other motor vehicles, as is the case today.
+In the east and west ends (blue and red on the map), the bus travels in general traffic lanes with other motor vehicles.
 Buses generally stay in the farthest right travel lane.
 This operation is referred to as mixed flow or mixed traffic operations.

-Between Thompson Street and Foushee Street (green on the map), the buses will travel in dedicated lanes in the median.
+Between Thompson Street and Foushee Street (green on the map), the buses travel in dedicated lanes in the median.
 Running the bus in the center of the roadway helps minimize conflicts (i.e., reduces crash rates) with vehicles turning to/from side streets and private entrances, in addition to allowing parallel parking in this dense part of Broad Street.
 Dedicated lanes are also viewed as a traffic calming tool, allowing vehicles to adhere to the speed limit.
-Construction of these median bus lanes will reduce the number of general travel lanes from three to two in each direction.

-In the downtown section of the corridor, from 4th Street to 14th Street (orange on the map), the Pulse and local buses will operate in a dedicated lane along the curb.
-This improved bus lane will function like a shoulder-running bus lane and will reduce conflicts between buses, general traffic and pedestrians, increasing safety for all users.
+In the downtown section of the corridor, from 4th Street to 14th Street (orange on the map), the Pulse and local buses operate in a dedicated lane along the curb.
+This improved bus lane functions like a shoulder-running bus lane and will reduce conflicts between buses, general traffic and pedestrians, increasing safety for all users.